ArduPilot/ardupilot_wiki/common/source/docs/common-camera-shutter-triggering-using-seagull-map2.rst

    #MAP2 is powered by Pixhawk's power rail ( the middle pin + ).
-   Ensure that the rail is powered by BEC or other power source ranging from 3.5-5.5 Volts in order for #MAP to function properly.
+   Ensure that the rail is powered by BEC or other power source ranging from 3.5-5.5 Volts in order for #MAP2 to function properly.

 Camera shutter configuration in Mission Planner
 ===============================================